nasa/cumulus/docs/deployment/README.md

 ### Dashboard Requirements

 Please note that the requirements are similar to the [Cumulus stack deployment requirements](deployment-readme#requirements).
-The installation instructions below include a step that will install/use the required node version referenced in the `.nvmrc` file in the dashboard repository.
+The installation instructions below include a step that will install/use the required node version referenced in the `.nvmrc` file in the Dashboard repository.

 - git
 - [node 12.18](https://nodejs.org/en/) (use [nvm](https://github.com/creationix/nvm) to upgrade/downgrade)